cicsdev/cics-banking-sample-application-cbsa/etc/usage/springBoot/doc/CBSA_Customer_Services_Interface_User_Guide.md

 ### The business justification/usage scenario for the Customer Services interface:

-The CBSA Customer Services interface will be used, in branch, to reduce people's queuing time.
+The CBSA Customer Services interface will be used, in branch, to reduce people's queueing time.
 Staff will be deployed as "queue busters" at peak times.
 They will be armed with a tablet, and they will walk the queue and perform some of the functions of the Teller.
 The bank doesn't want the queue busters to become a target for robbery, so the tasks that they